jaedsongms/Website/_pages/publications.md

   * Paper: Digital Government for whom?
 Profile and challenges for non-users in the Brazilian context.
 With Mota FPB.

-  * Paper: The expansion of municipal e-services in the context of the COVID-19 pandemic: an exploratory analysis.
+  * Paper: The expansion of municipal e-services in COVID-19 pandemic: an exploratory analysis.
 With Mota FPB.

   * Paper: Bureaucracy, Political Appointments and Patronage: an brief overview.